Execution and Debugging

 For web tests, disable headless mode on the node to see the browser in action:

-- On the Web Flow or Smart Locators node, uncheck Headless
+- On the Smart Web Flow, Web Flow, or Smart Locators node, uncheck Headless

 - Run the flow and observe the browser